 We have a unique strategic relationship with Sunoco R&M's refining and marketing operations.
 Our refined product and crude oil pipelines and terminals are directly linked to Sunoco R&M's refineries and afford Sunoco R&M with the most cost-effective means to access crude oil and distribute refined products.
-For the twelve months ended September 30, 2001, the three Sunoco R&M refineries that we supply with crude oil and feedstocks received 87% of their crude oil from us, and Sunoco R&M transported through our refined product pipelines or across our Terminal Facilities approximately 71% of the refined products from its four refineries.
-Sunoco R&M has agreed to continue using our assets to transport, terminal, and store refined products and crude oil.
-Please read "--Our Relationship with Sunoco, Inc." Furthermore, Sunoco, Inc. has a significant economic incentive to see that our pipeline and terminal assets are managed in the best interests of our unitholders because, as the ultimate owner of our general partner, it will indirectly own a 2% general partner interest and a 76.5% limited partner interest in us.
-We may construct, own, and operate assets that will be operated by us in connection with Sunoco, Inc.'s business and pursue acquisitions jointly with Sunoco, Inc. and its subsidiaries.
+For the twelve months ended June 30, 2001, the three Sunoco R&M refineries that we supply with crude oil and feedstocks received 88% of their crude oil from us, and Sunoco R&M transported through our refined product pipelines or across our Terminal Facilities approximately 74% of the refined products from its four refineries.
+Sunoco R&M has agreed to continue using our assets to transport, terminal and store refined products and crude oil.
+See "--Our Relationship with Sunoco, Inc." Furthermore, Sunoco, Inc. has a significant economic incentive to see that our pipeline and terminal assets are managed in the best interests of our unitholders because, as the ultimate owner of our general partner, it will indirectly own a 2% general partner interest and a 78.4% limited partner interest in us.
+We may construct, own and operate assets that will be used in connection with Sunoco, Inc.'s business and pursue acquisitions jointly with Sunoco, Inc. and its subsidiaries.

 Our refined product pipelines and our terminals are strategically located in areas with high demand.
 We have a strong presence in the Northeast and Midwest United States, areas where demand for refined products exceeds the supply from local refineries.
-According to the Energy Information Administration, or EIA, at the Department of Energy, or DOE, refined products transported into these regions from other regions, including foreign countries, have increased 1.7% annually from 1995 to 2000.
-As a result, our transportation and distribution assets in these regions operate at high utilization rates, providing us a base of stable cash flows.
+According to the Energy Information Administration, or EIA, refined products transported into these regions from other regions, including foreign countries, have increased 1.7% annually from 1995 to 2000.
+As a result, our transportation and distribution assets in these regions operate at high utilization rates providing us a base of stable cash flows.
 In the Gulf Coast region, our Nederland Terminal and related pipeline network are strategically located to supply crude oil to local refiners, as well as to major connecting pipelines that supply crude oil to the Midwest United States.
 The Nederland Terminal is well-positioned to capitalize on the trend of increasing foreign crude oil imports as inland domestic crude oil production continues to decline.
 According to the EIA, imports of crude oil through the Gulf Coast increased 4.8% annually from 1995 to 2000.
 In addition, our Marysville, Michigan to Toledo, Ohio crude oil pipeline is one of only three pipelines able to deliver Canadian crude oil to refineries in Michigan and Northern Ohio.
 We believe this pipeline positions us to participate in the growing market for Canadian crude oil, including synthetic crude oil, imported to these refineries.
-The Canadian National Energy Board forecasts that synthetic crude oil production will triple in the next 15 years, from 324,450 bpd to 995,400 bpd.
+The Canadian National Energy Board forecasts that synthetic crude oil production will nearly triple in the next 15 years, from 372,400 bpd to 922,700 bpd.

 We have a complementary portfolio of assets that are both geographically and operationally diverse.
-Our assets include our refined product pipelines and terminals in the Northeast and Midwest United States and a crude oil terminal and pipelines in Texas, Oklahoma, and the Texas Gulf Coast area.
+Our assets include our refined product pipelines and terminals in the Northeast and Midwest United States and a crude oil terminal and pipelines in Texas, Oklahoma, and the Gulf Coast area.
 This diversity contributes to our stable cash flows.
-Our Eastern Pipeline System, Terminal Facilities, and Western Pipeline System represented 43%, 43%, and 14%, respectively, of pro forma EBITDA for the twelve months ended September 30, 2001.
+Our Eastern Pipeline System, Terminal Facilities, and Western Pipeline System represented 42%, 41%, and 17% of proforma EBITDA for the twelve months ended June 30, 2001, respectively.